survival-lumc/ValidationCompRisks/Prediction_CSC.md

 ### 2.3 Overall prediction error

-We calculate the Brier Score, and the scaled Brier scale and the corresponding confidence intervals.
+We calculate the Brier Score, and the scaled Brier scale (also indicated by scaled Brier score or IPA) and the corresponding confidence intervals.

 Some confidence intervals are calculated using the bootstrap percentile method.